As the weather heats up, so does freight shipping across the country.

 Simultaneously, rates out of Laredo will shoot up until the shipping surge passes.

-That said, we are also experiencing perhaps the most volatile truckload market in history.
-As the country starts to open back up, there is tremendous uncertainty.
+Coming off of the most volatile year in truckload market history, and with the country opening back up, there is tremendous uncertainty.

 Before demand starts to spike, review your routing guide.
 In the current environment, make sure you're regularly checking with your providers to see what their current capacity situation is like.